FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

         A = ad^b

-    where:
+    .. raw:: html

+        where:<br>
-        A = area of the channel d = depth to thalweg
+            A = area of the channel<br>
+            d = depth to thalweg<br>

-        a = coefficient
+            a = coefficient<br>
             b = exponent

    Similar relationships are required for wetted perimeter and top width.
    There is a limit of two channel geometry relationships per channel element.
    A second geometry relationship may be useful if there is a significant change in the cross section (e.g. an island).
-   If two power relationships are used to represent a natural cross section, then the maximum depth (EXCDEP) to which the first relationship applies must be specified.
+   If two power relationships are used to represent a natural cross-section, then the maximum depth (EXCDEP) to which the first relationship applies must be specified.

    The second regression applies when the flow depth is greater than EXCDEP, but does not include the lower flow area.
-   The two variable area cross section relationships are unique and separate.
+   The two variable area cross-section relationships are unique and separate.
    The total cross-section flow area is the sum of the lower flow and upper (second relationship) flow areas.
    The channel top width is computed directly from the second relationship.
    The area, wetted perimeter and top width are evaluated using the upper flow depth given by total depth - EXCDEP.
-   To analyze the upper channel geometry using the XSEC program, only the cross section coordinates above the EXCDEP depth are used.
+   To analyze the upper channel geometry using the XSEC program, only the cross-section coordinates above the EXCDEP depth are used.

    These channel geometry relationships apply only to flow depths that are less than the channel depth (lower than the top of bank).
    When the flow depth exceeds the top of bank, then the channel geometry above bank is evaluated as a rectangle.